RifkyA911/rifky-test-frontend/README.md

-# 🎮 Test Front End VocaGame - Top Up Games with POS System
+# 🎮 Top Up Games with POS System

-Welcome to the **VocaGame** technical test project!
+Welcome to the **Top Up Games with POS System** technical test project!
 This front-end application allows users to select games, choose top-up amounts, and process payments through a point-of-sale (POS) system.

 ## 🏆 Project Goals